turingschool-examples/black_thursday/DTR.md

 * Jamison has done data parsion with .csv, built web apps, git version control.
 Wants to focus on mocks and stubs.
 * Alex has done similar project before.
 Wants to learn more about how classes interact.
 * Aliya has experience (remote) with data analysis, comfortable with .csv and parsing data in other languages.
 Wants to focus on mocks and stubs.
-* Matt feels like he does not have a technical strength to contribute, would like to get more comfortable with methods.
+* Matt is working on tapping into his technical strengths, would like to get more comfortable with methods.
 * Leigh has done a similar project, but getting into a part of mod where she struggled before.
 Comfortable with TDD/OOP, want to learn more about data analysis and parsing.

 What tools do you want to use to manage the project?
 * Leigh paid for Zoom (Sweet!) and can make rooms.
 (Try whiteboard feature)
-* PM using Github.
-(Tickets linked to PR and commits)
 * Lucid Chart (help visualize)

 How do you want the group to solve problems when members run into issues with features of the project?